Skip to content

 An autonomous community located in northern Spain, the Basque Country is steeped in history, flaunting their own language and vibrant culture.

-Athletic Club, the region’s largest football institution, have abided by a strict ‘Basque only’ player policy throughout their 125-year history, which dictates that the club can only use players born or brought up in the region.
+Athletic Club, the region’s largest football institution, have abided by a strict ‘Basque only’ player policy throughout their 125-year history, which dictates that the club can only use players born or brought up in the areas.

 Real Sociedad also sworn themselves to the philosophy until 30 years ago, though they have now struck an effective balance between acquiring overseas players and promoting homegrown talent.